rifx-online/rifx.online/src/content/blog/english/qwen2-5-1-5b-the-future-of-mobile-ai-6bd5f29bbc84.md

 ![](https://images.weserv.nl/?url=https://cdn-images-1.readmedium.com/v2/resize:fit:800/1*DuV3LJep_PuDqiCcAMb6Cg.png)

-First of all, the overall score difference is huge (41 for Llama3.2, 57 for Qwen2.5).
+First of all, the overall score difference is huge (41 for Llama3\.2, 57 for Qwen2\.5\).

-Secondly if you think about what you may ask on a mobile device, in terms of language tasks, is to have a smooth chatting experience (task 4), good summarization (tasks five to 7) and some creative writing (task 11 and 13).
+Secondly if you think about what you may ask on a mobile device, in terms of language tasks, is to have a smooth chatting experience (task 4\), good summarization (tasks five to 7\) and some creative writing (task 11 and 13\).

-In terms of speed, running the model only on CPU, with a very limited mini-PC, **I got an average inference speed of 14 t/s.**
+In terms of speed, running the model only on CPU, with a very limited mini\-PC, **I got an average inference speed of 14 t/s.**

 ## Conclusions

 In the past three months since Qwen2’s release, numerous developers have built new models on the Qwen2 language models, providing valuable feedback to the entire community, but also to Alibaba Cloud.

 > During this period, we have focused on creating smarter and more knowledgeable language models.
-Today, we are excited to introduce the latest addition to the Qwen family: Qwen2.5
+Today, we are excited to introduce the latest addition to the Qwen family: Qwen2\.5

 Their claims come with facts about the new family of models:

-* Dense, **easy-to-use**, decoder-only language models, available in 0.5B, 1.5B, 3B, 7B, 14B, 32B, and 72B sizes, and base and instruct variants.
+* Dense, **easy\-to\-use**, decoder\-only language models, available in 0\.5B, 1\.5B, 3B, 7B, 14B, 32B, and 72B sizes, and base and instruct variants.
-* Pretrained on our latest large-scale dataset, encompassing up to 18T tokens.
+* Pretrained on our latest large\-scale dataset, encompassing up to 18T tokens.
 * Significant improvements in **instruction following**
-* More **resilient to the diversity of system prompts**, enhancing role-play implementation and condition-setting for chatbots.
+* More **resilient to the diversity of system prompts**, enhancing role\-play implementation and condition\-setting for chatbots.
 * **Context length support up to 128K** tokens and can generate up to 8K tokens.
 * Multilingual support for over 29 languages